Being young in Europe today - digital world

 As regards EFTA countries, each of these is at least at EU average level when it comes to the share of individuals who have written code in a programming language.
 This is the case for both young males and young females.
 By contrast, the situation is quite different for the candidate countries.
 The countries reaching the EU average are Montenegro and Bosnia and Herzegovina for young females (8 %).
 Albania has the highest share of young males coding in a programming language (17 %) amongst the candidate countries.

 Youth online: a way of life

-In 2019, 59 % of young people aged 16-29 years in Finland and at least half of this age group in Denmark and Sweden made use of the internet for job search or sending an application (see Figure 18).
-These shares were considerably higher than in any other EU Member State, as Estonia (41 %) had the next highest share.
-At the other end of the range, less than one in five young people used the internet for job search or sending an application in Poland, Bulgaria and Czechia, with the lowest share in Romania (10 %).
+In 2021, 60 % of young people aged 16-29 years in Finland and 52 % of this age group in Denmark made use of the internet for job search or sending a job application (see Figure 7).
+All other Member States had shares below 50 %.
+At the other end of the range, less than one in five young people used the internet for a job search or sending an application in Germany, Bulgaria, Czechia, Poland and Romania, which had the lowest share at 11 %.

-As noted above, young people in the EU-27 were far more likely to use the internet for job search or sending an application than the adult population as a whole (there was a gap of 13 percentage points between their respective shares in 2019).
+Young people in the EU were far more likely to use the internet for job search or sending an application than the total population (there was a gap of 12 p.p. between their respective shares in 2021).
 This pattern was repeated across each of the EU Member States.
-In Finland, the share of young people using the internet for job search or sending an application was 27 points higher than for the whole adult population, while gaps of at least 20 points were also recorded in Malta, Estonia, Portugal and Sweden.
+In Finland, the share of young people using the internet for job search or sending an application was 26 p.p. higher than for the whole adult population, while gaps of at least 20 p.p. were also recorded in Ireland and Sweden.